MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 MyContainer Off   00:00:00 WindowsServerCore
 ```

-To start the container use the `Start-Container` command.
+To start the container use <b>Start-Container</b>.
 ```
 Start-Container -Name "MyContainer"
 ```
-When a container has been created you can interact with it using PowerShell remoting commands such as `Invoke-Command`, or `Enter-PSSession`.
-The example below creates an interactive session into the container using the `Enter-PSSession` command.
-When the `Enter-PSSession` command completes, the prompt will change to include the first 11 characters of the container id `[2446380e-629]` indicating that the session is now working against the container.
+When a container has been created you can interact with it using PowerShell remoting commands such as <b>Invoke-Command</b>, or <b>Enter-PSSession</b>.
+The example below creates an interactive session into the container using the <b>Enter-PSSession</b> command.
+When the <b>Enter-PSSession</b> command completes, the prompt will change to include the first 11 characters of the container id <b>[2446380e-629]</b> indicating that the session is now working against the container.

 ```powershell
 Enter-PSSession -ContainerId $container.ContainerId -RunAsAdministrator